pielena/postal-tracking/README.md

 ### Getting started:

-There are two ways to run the app: you can get .war and deploy it to your server, or you can work with .jar

-#### Common steps:
 - Clone the project from GitHub
 - You need to specify the correct database settings in application.yml

-#### Getting started with .war :
-- In the pom.xml file you need to activate two sections: line 15 with the packaging type and spring-boot-starter-tomcat dependency
-- Use maven to build .war file of the project
-- deploy .war to your server

-#### Getting started with .jar :
 - The best way to run the project is with IDE like IntelliJ IDEA.

 ### Usage: